MownikaVS/Todos_Application/README.md

 <img width="235" alt="Mark them as complete" src="https://github.com/user-attachments/assets/b1d4c75b-5c4a-4f52-ac06-9d2451dfc85b">

-The user has completed the task "Do meditation" and marked it as done by clicking on the checkbox beside the task.
+The user has completed the task "Practice Yoga" and marked it as done by clicking on the checkbox beside the task.

 **Screenshot 4: Deleting a todo item**

 <img width="235" alt="Deleting the todo item" src="https://github.com/user-attachments/assets/9a072ea9-fa16-421a-b69a-fc4658ae51d6">

-The user has completed the task "Do meditation" and is now deleting it by clicking on the delete icon beside the task.
+The user has completed the task "Practice Yoga" and is now deleting it by clicking on the delete icon beside the task.

 **Screenshot 5: Storing All Todo Items in local storage**